ashish-badak/ProjectDebugging/Solution-V1-GCD/README.md

 - Crash only if program is in absolutely in unrecoverable state
 2. Follow better coding patterns to add dependency injections, modularity, unit testability.
 Considering this was assignment around debugging did not address the coding structure.
 3. Did not check `MasterViewController` for issues.
 Focused on grid and details view for this debugging assignment.
+4. Ideally cell view models can be created whenever data is ready and passed into cell configuration as per requirement; this will help us to make heavy computations only once.
+This differs as per requirement though.